Level3-REST/site/doc/profiles/async.md

 ### Discovery

-Resources that support the Async profile include in the Async profile header in it's list of `Profile` headers.
+Resources that support the Async profile include in the Async profile header in its list of `Profile` headers.

 ![](async/discovery.svg){: .center-image}

 ### Immediate Async Response

 In this flow, the client does not want to wait for the operation to complete or [time out](#response-with-async-timeout); they get an immediate acceptance of the operation from the resource.
-The client sends a `Prefer: respond-async` header to tell the resource to return as soon as it can confirm the operation's acceptance.
+The client sends a `Prefer: respond-async` header to tell the resource to return as soon as it can confirm the operation’s acceptance.
 The resource returns a status of `202 Accepted`.

 ![](async/immediate.svg){: .center-image}